 Hume's phenomenal description of successive feelings or sensations appearing as sequences in time is embedded in some contemporary views of consciousness.
-Decades ago, neurobiologists discussed the concept of "Self" in relation with the concept of "consciousness", emphasizing that phenomenal consciousness encompasses hardly more than sequences of many distinct perceptions and sensations.
+Decades ago, some neurobiologists discussed the concept of Self in relation with the concept of consciousness (e.g. Di Francesco, 2008), emphasizing that phenomenal consciousness encompasses hardly more than sequences of many distinct perceptions and sensations.
 Moreover, these are not necessarily related to ongoing external events or stimuli (Natsoulas, 1983; Ramachandran, 1998; Bieberich, 2002).
-Understanding conscious imagination and creative thinking, or the striking similarities between object descriptions resulting from conscious perception and from pure imagination (e.g. Kosslyn, 1994, 1999; Kosslyn et al., 2001) requires going beyond studying actively and consciously behaving observers.
-When we dream intensely, we are not attentive to stimuli, but we are phenomenally conscious e.g. (Schwartz, 2003), and sometimes we may be able to access and report these phenomenal data several hours later, when we recount our dreams over breakfast.
-LaBerge (1990) believed that, to the neuronal functions that produce consciousness, dreaming of perceiving and doing is equivalent to perceiving and doing.
-Thus, in line with Hume's or Baars' theatre metaphors, our dreams would be the dressed rehearsals in the theatre of our conscious mind.
-Such a view is supported by evidence for a functional equivalence of psycho-physiological correlates consciousness in active wakeful observers and during lucid dreaming, which occurs in REM sleep phases.
-Lucid dreaming and equivalent wakeful activities are measured in terms of relatively short EEG signal epochs indicating a specific activation level of the central nervous system

-(e.g. LaBerge, 1990).
-Other work on anesthetized patients (e.g. Drover et al., 2002) suggests that different levels of consciousness during anaesthesia are reliably predicted by an invariant set of changes in quantitative EEG analysis.
+Understanding creative imagination and future-oriented thinking or the striking similarities between object descriptions resulting from direct (aware) perception and from pure imagination (e.g. Kosslyn, 1994, 1999; Kosslyn et al., 2001) requires going beyond studying actively and consciously (awarely) behaving observers.
+When we dream intensely, we are neither aware of nor attentive to external stimuli in our immediate physical environment, but we are definitely phenomenally conscious (e.g. Schwartz, 2003).
+Often we may be able to access and report these phenomenal data several hours later, when we recount our dreams over breakfast.
+LaBerge (1990) believed that amidst the neuronal functions that fuel consciousness dreaming of perceiving and doing is equivalent to actively perceiving and doing.
+Thus, in line with Hume's or Baars' theatre metaphors, our dreams would be like dressed rehearsals in the theatre of our conscious mind.
+Such a view is supported neurophysiological correlates of phenomenal consciousness in active wakeful observers and in observers recorded from during lucid dreaming in REM sleep.
+Lucid dreaming and equivalent wakeful activities are measured in terms of relatively short EEG signal epochs, indicating a specific activation level of the central nervous system (e.g. LaBerge, 1990).
+Other work on anesthetized patients (e.g. Drover et al., 2002) suggests that different levels of brain activation during anaesthesia are reliably predicted by an invariant set of changes in quantitative EEG analysis.
 However, despite the valuable insights produced by such lines of research, they have not permitted to unravel the workings of consciousness.
 This leads us to another erroneous hypothesis about consciousness, which is anchored in the belief that the latter would be the product of some kind of "neural field" within the brain.

-2. Consciousness as a neural field within the brain
+2. Consciousness is not a neural field within the brain